Table of Contents

 In fact, the company spends a lot of time talking about bonuses on its site, but much less time talking about the opportunity itself or how it works.

 Bonuses aside, the compensation plan for the company works in a similar way to most MLMs.
-In particular, your success in the company is tied into your rank.
+In particular, your success in the company is tied to your rank.
 As your rank increases, you can earn profit from more tiers of people below you.
 This means that higher ranks mean more income in general.

 But, progressing through the ranks can be quite difficult.
 Increasing ranks involves getting higher amounts of sales yourself and within your team.
 For example, the second rank requires an OV of 1,000 while a rank about midway through the system involves an OV of 50,000.